minter/mxvoice-electron/src/docs/new_features.md

 # New Features in Mx.
 Voice

 - Native Mac and Windows app – nothing else to install
-- Everthing in one window
+- Everything in one window
 - Integrated audio player with play/pause/stop/mute/loop/volume
 - Tabbed hotkeys – up to five sets of hotkeys at your fingertips
 - Tabbed holding tank – up to five holding tanks